Marge: When I first met your father, he was loud, crude, and piggish. But I worked hard on him, and now he's a whole new person.

 - Appears in Neverwinter Nights 2 during the abortive romance arc with Neeshka, who develops quite a lot due to the player character's trust and love.

-- A variant happens in Back To The Future: An alternate-timeline Emmett Brown is convinced to help restore the original timeline after his wife — a ruthless dictator of Hill Valley — attempts to brainwash him.
-However he finds himself having a change of heart when he learns that the original timeline had her as a bitter spinster.
+- A variant happens in Back to the Future: The Game: An alternate-timeline Emmett Brown is convinced to help restore the original timeline after his wife — a ruthless dictator of Hill Valley — attempts to brainwash him.
+However, he finds himself having a change of heart when he learns that the original timeline had her as a bitter spinster.
 He then blames himself for influencing her behaviour and believes that he can change her retroactively through time travel by completely discouraging his younger self's scientific interests.

 - In the first season of The Guild, Zaboo tries to pull this on the protagonist.
 (When it doesn't work out he instead tries to change himself, but that's a different story.)

 - The Whateley Universe has Loophole getting warned by her advisor that Kodiak isn't going to be susceptible to being changed by her love, and most bad boys aren't.
 She eventually doesn't try it.

 - Shows up in a big way on The Nostalgia Chick's top ten list of the hottest animated guys (drawn from the opinions of her fans), which posits that a guy you can change is in and of itself something attractive, related to the All Girls Want Bad Boys archetype. ("What do we like more than a big masculine crusader for justice?
 A project!" ) It got so bad that her poll turned out The Hunchback of Notre Dame villain Frollo as the tenth hottest animated guy, due almost entirely to the appeal of this trope.